GeorginaTS/boletus/README.md

+A modern hybrid mobile application built with Ionic React and TypeScript for mushroom enthusiasts to discover, track, and share mushroom locations with an integrated Google Maps system and comprehensive location management.

 # 🍄## 🌟 Features

 - **🗺️ Google Maps Integration**: Advanced mapping with Google Maps JavaScript API and custom mushroom markers